Create project

 NextDesign.Desktop

-manifest file
+Manifest file

 ).
 This manifest contains the following definitions:

-- file name as entry point
+- Entry point file name

-- Extension points for UI, events and commands
+- Extension points for UI, events, and commands

 {

-"name": "MyExtension", //Specify a unique name to distinguish your extension.
+"name": "MyExtension", //Specify a unique name to distinguish the extension.

-"main": "MyExtension.dll", //Specify the DLL file name where the extension (IExtension implementation class) is implemented.
+"main": "MyExtension.dll", //Specify the DLL file name in which the extension (IExtension implementation class) is implemented.

-"lifecycle": "application", //"application" for extensions that are valid from application startup to shutdown,
+"lifecycle": "application", //"application" for extensions that are valid from application startup to termination.

 "extensionPoints": {